(BA) Bachelor of Arts

 Problem-solving, communication, working with others and improving own learning and performance are implicit throughout the degree.

-Key skills are assessed through the usual methods of coursework and also for D1, D4 by examination.
+Key skills are assessed through the usual methods of coursework.

 Management of work timetables is assessed by the requirement that students meet coursework deadlines and deadlines in the preparation and submission of their final-year dissertation.